hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section

 == Changelog ==
+= 2.3.2 =
+* Minor update to configuration-screen descriptions

 = 2.3.1 =
 * Declare current incompatability with WooCommerce "Cart and Checkout Blocks"